MicrosoftDocs/SupportArticles-docs/support/mem/intune/connector-setup-wizard-ends-prematurely.md

 :::image type="content" source="media/connector-setup-wizard-ends-prematurely/default-web-site-name.png" alt-text="screenshot of Default Web Site name":::

-## Resolution
+## Solution

-To fix the issue, follow these steps to restore the **Default Web Site** name to its default value:
+To fix the issue, follow these steps to restore the **Default Web Site** name to its default value.

 1. Open IIS Manager.
 2. Expand \<*Server Name*>\\**Sites**, and then locate the default website.